YongHeng0430/NG-GL4ES/README.md

 >
 > The newer versions of this project WILL NOT be open-sourced for a period of time.
 >
-> The latest open-source version:
+> The latest open-sourced version:
 >
 > **Release 0.1.0 Preview 1 Dev-2**